 Not Reading the Fine Print

-I’ve never understood why people don’t read the stuff they sign.
-A network marketing rep can’t tell you every single thing there is to know.
-While they’ll give you the important details, it’s up to you to read and understand the contract and business plan.
+Read all documentation before signing.
+A senior network marketing representative won't spill everything there is to know about the company in their sales pitch.
+While they’ll provide the important details, it’s up to every individual to read and understand the contract and business plan.